What is Castor Oil?

 What is a castor oil pack and how is it used?

-You can either use a castor oil pack or simply soak your feet for 30 minutes in a pan of warm castor oil, followed by a nice foot rub.
+You can use a castor oil pack on your abdomen, or any area that is calling for attention and needs healing, or you can simply soak your feet for 30 minutes in a pan of warm castor oil, followed by a nice foot rub.

-2. Protect the bed, couch, floor or other surface that you are laying with a towel.
+3. Protect the bed, couch, floor or other surface where you will rest with a towel before lying down.

-3. Place the castor oil soaked cloth over the area to be treated, and cover the pack with unbleached parchment paper.
+3. Place the castor oil soaked cloth over the area to be treated, (the unbleached parchment paper or paper bag will now be on the top).

-4. Cover and secure everything with a heavy towel or blanket which will wrap around the body; this helps to retain the heat.
+4. Cover and secure everything with a heavy towel; this helps to retain the heat and keeps the heating source from getting oil on it.

 5. Apply a heat source (heating pad or hot water bottle) on top of the towel and maintain a constant warmth throughout the treatment.
 An alternative method without heat would be to secure the pack with a towel wrapped and pinned around your body, and leave in place overnight.

 7. When you remove the pack, massage the remaining oil into the skin or clean it off with a solution of 2 tablespoons of baking soda mixed in 1 quart of warm water.
-This is very effective when followed with Arvigo Techniques of Mayan Abdominal Massage.
+This is very effective when followed with Arvigo Techniques of Maya Abdominal Therapy.

 9. After 3 days of castor oil packs, continue for the next three days with self-care only, massaging the abdominal area with olive oil.